 Need a little nature escape that you can fully immerse yourself in?
 Head inland a bit to Glenariff Forest Park.
 A beautiful glen with a series of waterfalls plunging down a gorge traversed by rustic bridges.
 There are several walking routes (from .5 mile to 2 miles) which wind through the forest providing a wonderful detour of coastal scenery.
 Check in at the visitor center for help in picking a trail that is most suitable to your family.
 From here, you can continue inland to the Dark Hedges which is about 30 minutes away or you can head back to the coast for more scenery and a stop at Ballycastle, the official start of the Causeway Coastal Route, before working your way inland again to the Dark Hedges.

 The Dark Hedges

 For Game of Thrones fans, you will want to take a little detour off the main Antrim Coast Road to see the Dark Hedges.
 This is one of Northern Ireland’s hottest attractions in the area right now, mainly due to being shown in Season 2 of the popular HBO show Game of Thrones.
+(Note: This is just one of many Game of Thrones filming locations you can visit while in Northern Ireland.)
 A long country road, framed by interlocking beech trees dating from the mid-1700s creates a mesmerizing scene.
 Photography buffs will enjoy the challenge of getting the perfect photo with or without cars driving through.
 My little one patiently played with his Finn McCool sword here while I worked to get the perfect photo.
 Not always the easiest to find, but plug in this address to your GPS – Bregagh Rd, Ballymoney BT53 8TP, UK and follow the crowds!
 Make sure to check it out from both the north and south ends to find the best angle.